John-Kostick/vzome-sharing/_posts/2022-10-04-Triacon-Stellations-18-22-40.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/10/04/18-22-40-Triacon-Stellations/>)

 {% endcomment %}
- This shows some stellations of Rhombic Triacontahedra.
+ This shows stellations of Rhombic Triacontahedra.
 These are some combinations of distinct forms, having points with two-fold, three-fold, and fivefold symmetry.
 The first model below combines three forms.

 A 3D design created in vZome.
 Use your mouse or touch to interact.